-September 2021 Exchange Agreements
+September 2021 Exchange Agreement

-On September 21, 2021, the Company issued warrants exercisable for 298,692 shares of common stock in exchange for warrants exercisable for 5,376.456 shares of Series $X^1$ Preferred Stock previously issued as part of the Anelixis merger.
-These Series $X^1$ Preferred Stock warrants were replaced by the Company for the outstanding warrants issued by Anelixis that were not settled upon completion of the merger.
+On September 21, 2021, we issued warrants exercisable for 298,692 shares of common stock in exchange for warrants exercisable for 5,376.456 shares of Series X^1 Non-Voting Convertible Preferred Stock previously issued as part of the Anelixis merger.
+We replaced these Series X^1 Non-Voting Convertible Preferred Stock warrants for the outstanding warrants issued by Anelixis that were not settled upon completion of the merger.
+For information regarding the terms of our Series X^1